fabrylab/clickpoints/docs/marker.rst

 -  **Marker Shape** -  ``"shape": "cross"``
       Defines the shape of the marker.
+All shapes can be converted to outlines by appending "-o" to the name.

       *values:* ``cross`` (default), ``circle``, ``ring``, ``rect``